compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/web_page.md

 With html contents, you can have interaction between your webpage an Compositeur Digital UX using javascript.
 All actions are available through the object `CDUX`.

-openItem: open an item from your universe by giving its relative path from your webview
+**openItem**: open an item from your universe by giving its relative path from your webview
 <br />`<a href="javascript:CDUX.openItem('../image.jpg');">open image</a>`
 <br />`<a href="javascript:CDUX.openItem('2ndPage.html?name=test');">open new webview</a>`

+**SetJsonProjectData(string dataKey, string value)**
+<br />store the value (primitive or complex object) in the project under the given key

+**GetJsonProjectData(string datakey)**
+<br />retrieve the value stored in the project under the given key

+**SetJsonInstanceData(string dataKey, string value)**
+<br />store the value (primitive or complex object) in the webview instance under the given key

+**GetJsonInstanceData(string dataKey)**: retrieve the value stored in the webview instance under the given key

+**RegisterProjectDataChangedCallback(string dataKey, string callBackFunctionName, bool sendNewValueAsArgument)**
+<br />subscribe to project data changes at the given key.
+Each time the value is changed (or a subvalue of the given key) the function given in parameter is called, with or without sending the new value as parameter.

+**UnRegisterProjectDataChangedCallback(string dataKey)**
+<br />unsubscribe to the changes for this key

+**RegisterInstanceDataChangedCallback(string dataKey, string callBackFunctionName, bool sendNewValueAsArgument)**
+<br />subscribe to instance data changes at the given key.
+Each time the value is changed (or a subvalue of the given key) the function given in parameter is called, with or without sending the new value as parameter.
+**UnRegisterInstanceDataChangedCallback(string dataKey)**
+<br />unsubscribe to the changes for this key

+**Project and Instance Data**
+<br />Project Data are shared with all other documents whereas Instance Data only concerns the current instance of your document (Note that InstanceData will be copied in case you duplicate the webview).
+With ProjectData you can interact with with the values of an other webview, but also of a [Quiz](quiz.md), a [Form](form.md) or a [Mortgage simulator](simulator.md)

+**examples**

+    var objectValue = { 'name': 'Marc Dupont', 'phoneNumber': '06 12 24 49 33' }
+    CDUX.setJsonProjectData('school.director', JSON.stringify(objectValue));

+    //to retrieve later this value use : var director = JSON.parse(CDUX.getJsonProjectData('school.director'));

+    //if you only want to get the name, you can also use a more precise key : var directorName = CDUX.getJsonProjectData('school.director.name')

+    //to be warn of a change of phoneNumber : function phoneChanged() { }
+    CDUX.registerProjectDataChangedCallback('school.director.phoneNumber', phoneChanged.name, false);

+    //to be warn of a any change inside director's object : function infoChanged() { }
+    CDUX.registerProjectDataChangedCallback('school.director', infoChanged.name, false);

+**Deprecated** *: the below methods are kept only for legacy reasons
-getProjectData: retrieve a value stored on the current project by giving its key
+<br />getProjectData: retrieve a value stored on the current project by giving its key
 <br />`var budget = CDUX.getProjectData("firstName");`

-setProjectData: sets a value on the current project for a given key
+<br />setProjectData: sets a value on the current project for a given key
 <br />`CDUX.setProjectData("finance.budget", 600000);`

-getInstanceData: retrieve a value stored on the current page instance by giving its key
+<br />getInstanceData: retrieve a value stored on the current page instance by giving its key
 <br />`var value = CDUX.getInstanceData("questionnay.thirdAnswer");`

-setInstanceData: sets a value on the current page for a given key
+<br />setInstanceData: sets a value on the current page for a given key
-<br />`CDUX.setInstanceData("questionnay.thirdAnswer", "Yes");`
+<br />`CDUX.setInstanceData("questionnay.thirdAnswer", "Yes");`*

-ProjectData are shared with all other documents whereas instanceData only concerns the current instance of your document (Note that InstanceData will be copied in case you duplicate the webview).
-With ProjectData you can interact with with the values of an other webview, but also of a [Quiz](quiz.md) or a [Mortgage simulator](simulator.md)

 ### Summup